 - If you were educated outside the United States, and the native language of the country where you were educated is not English, you must upload both a certified official transcript in the original language of instruction and a certified official English translation.

 *You must also upload a certified official copy of your diploma/degree certificate in the original language of instruction and a certified official English translation.
+A Provisional Certificate does not meet this requirement.

 - All applicants must upload to the online application transcript(s) and/or academic document(s) for every institution of higher education attended.
 If a transcript and diploma/degree certificate is not in English, an English translation (certified by the college or university which issued it) must be uploaded.